Join young musicians (ages 10-16) from around the Valley at the third annual Desert Hills Band Camp.

 Austin Cilone is the band director at Sandra Day O'Connor HS, where his groups regularly receive "Superior with Distinction" at festivals.
 He has worked extensively with top drum and bugle corps; performs regularly with the Tempe Wind Ensemble and Salt River Brass; and holds a masters in instrumental conducting from NAU.

-Greg has more than 40 years of experience performing and directing many different types of ensembles, including concert/marching bands, traditional and contemporary jazz bands, orchestras, rock and funk bands, salsa bands, and show/pit orchestras.
+Greg has more than 40 years of experience performing and directing many different types of ensembles, including concert/marching bands, jazz bands, orchestras, rock and funk bands, and show/pit orchestras.
+He is also an active composer.
 He holds a masters in music theory from ASU.

 Shane Vance is a local guitar player celebrated for his colorful fusion of jazz and R&B. As a recording artist, he has independently released two albums.
-Shane teaches guitar, bass, and ukulele at DHCSM.
+Shane teaches guitar, mandolin, bass, ukulele at DHCSM.
+He also leads the school's Recording Studio Lab class.

 My child absolutely loved everything about the camp!